Taiwan's President Lai in Hawaii after declaring Taiwan a force for global peace

 China views Lai as a dangerous separatist and on Friday urged Washington to exercise "utmost caution" in its relations with Taiwan.

-Security sources have told Reuters that Beijing may hold more military exercises to coincide with Lai's Pacific tour, which includes stopovers both in Hawaii and Guam, a US territory.
+Security sources have told Reuters that Beijing may hold more military exercises to coincide with Lai's Pacific tour, which will also include a stopover in Guam, a US territory.
 It is Lai's first foreign trip since taking office in May.

 He is stopping in Hawaii for the first two nights before going to the Marshall Islands, Tuvalu and Palau, three of the 12 countries that retain formal diplomatic ties with Taipei and a part of the world where China has been exerting stronger influence.